PairedMLS/draft-pairedMLS/draft-LName-mls-guardianextension-00.md

 |            |              <----------+--------------+-----------+
 |            |              |          <--------------+-----------+
 |            |              |          |              |           |
+**Figure 3** Paired device A wants to exit the PairedMLS extension with B and leave the group.
+It first notifies B via CeasePair() and then it commits a self-remove().
+A may rejoin the group but must join using new signing keys.

 MLS commands such as Remove, GroupInfo KeyPackage and Welcome take the form and are processed as according to RFC9420.